-2. Other Commentators Support the Court's Decision in Koontz
+ii.
+Other Commentators Support the Court's Decision in Koontz

-George Mason University School of Law Professor Ilya Somin, a leading commentator on eminent domain and regulatory takings, approaches Koontz and property rights more generally from a different perspective than Echeverria, but agrees that the decision matters: Koontz "could turn out to be the most important property rights victory in the Supreme Court in some time."164
+Ilya Somin approaches Koontz-and property rights more generally-from a different perspective than Echeverria, but agrees that the decision matters: Koontz "could turn out to be the most important property rights victory in the Supreme Court in some time."